Kong/docs.konghq.com/app/konnect/configure/servicehub/index.md

 no_version: true
 ---

-ServiceHub is a {{site.konnect_saas}} functionality module that lets you catalog all of your services in a single system of record.
+The ServiceHub is a {{site.konnect_saas}} functionality module that lets you catalog all of your services in a single system of record.
 This catalog represents the single source of truth of your organization’s service inventory and their dependencies.

-Using ServiceHub, you can catalog, manage, and track every service in your entire architecture.
+Using the ServiceHub, you can catalog, manage, and track every service in your entire architecture.

 ## Services in the ServiceHub catalog

-Each entry in ServiceHub is called a **Service**.
+Each entry in the ServiceHub is called a **Konnect Service**, or **Service** for short.
 This is the abstraction of one of your own upstream services.

-A Service in ServiceHub breaks down into multiple configuration **versions**, and can be **implemented** to route to any endpoint you like.
+A Service in the ServiceHub breaks down into multiple configuration **versions**, and can be **implemented** to route to any endpoint you like.